matthewashton-k/poc-shellcode-loader/README.md

-# Exploring the effects of antivirus on creating a deadlock within dllmain:
+# Exploring Antivirus detection rates on creating a deadlock within dllmain:

 This project is my attempt at a proof of concept for how a process could hide malicious behavior by purposely causing a dll to fail to load, and then create a deadlock when the dll is attempted to be freed from memory by the operating system.